I-M-Iqbal/I-M-Iqbal.github.io/content/blog/What-is-SIAC.md

 In proceedings about the national security information which led to the immigration decision, a special advocate represents the interests of the appellant and the legal team that represents them in the rest of the case before SIAC cannot attend these hearings.
 The appellant themselves also cannot attend these proceedings.

 This post outlines: How SIAC came to exist?
 Why is SIAC weird?
 How a case gets heard by SIAC instead of a normal immigration tribunal?
-Finally I will try and briefly explain why SIAC is problematic (forewarning: I will fail at being brief).
+Finally I will try and briefly explain why SIAC is problematic.

 ## How was SIAC created?